Nozbe/NoOffice.org/about.md

 > Basically our apps make people and teams awesome by giving them more time to do what's important.

-I'm leading a team of [25 people who work completely remotely from their 25 "home offices"](https://nozbe.com/about) and we've been doing this for the last 13+ years now.
-Nozbe has more than 700K users from all over the world.
+I'm leading a team of [25 people who work completely remotely from their 25 "home offices"](https://nozbe.com/about) and we've been doing this since 2007.
+Nozbe has more than 600K users from all over the world.

 On GitHub I'm [@MichaelNozbe](https://github.com/michaelnozbe).